Skip to main content

 • monitors the behavior of EU residents

-• Any organization outside the European Union where the laws of the member states apply under public international law.
+• Any organisation outside the EU where the laws of the member states apply under public international law.

-Furthermore, the law applies to you if your organization is in Europe, even if you store personal data elsewhere.
+Furthermore, the law applies to you if your organisation is in Europe, even if you store personal data elsewhere.

 Who is not covered by EU GDPR?

-It also limits its applicability to living individuals.
-The law defines personal data as any information that can identify a natural person; therefore, the protection under EU GDPR is for living human beings and not for the deceased or legal entities like corporations.
+GDPR defines personal data as any information that can identify a natural person; therefore, the protection under EU GDPR is for living individuals and not for the deceased or legal entities like corporations.

-Though not a complete exemption, EU GDPR gives a derogation for record-keeping to micro, small, and medium enterprises with less than 250 employees.
+Though not a complete exemption, GDPR also gives a derogation for record-keeping to micro, small, and medium enterprises with less than 250 employees.

-What are the 7 main principles of EU GDPR?
+What are the 7 principles of EU GDPR?

 No signup required